-The administrative manual is intended to assist in the administration of the Unified Development Ordinance.
+The administrative manual (PDF) is intended to assist in the administration of the Unified Development Ordinance.
 The manual consolidates information in the development review process and helps applicants understand the procedures and requirements.
 In an effort to ease the review process, the manual also includes:

 - application forms,